DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 -----

 * Dead key chaining (one DK may release another).
 PKL_eD allows the @## syntax but it doesn't work as it should yet.
 Because it resets PVDK?

-* Multi-Extend!
-E.g., LAlt+Caps triggers NumPad Extend layer; Caps (or LAlt?) holds it.
-(LAlt+Shift+Caps locks/unlocks it?)
-	- Others: Ctrl+Caps(only good w/ RCtrl), AltGr+Caps(good!)..., Alt+AltGr+Caps (fancy)
-	- Wanted: NumPad layer, coding layer (brackets/templates), powerstring layer...
-	- Extend layers defined in a separate file; possibility of separate scan code remaps for these (e.g., AngleWide but mostly not Curl)
-	- Extend "hold": Any of the keys involved in selecting an extend layer could be held to keep that layer?

 * Sticky/latch Shift (faster and better?).
 Windows Sticky Keys don't work with PKL as it is.
     - Windows way: Shift×5 turns it on/off (use ×6 for PKL?!).
 When turned on, Modifier×2 locks.